Best Protein Powder for Muscle Mass Gain

 5. Inconsistent Intake

-Mistake: Taking protein powder sporadically (3 days on, 4 days off) Consequence: Reduces cumulative muscle growth by 30-40% over time Fix: Consistent daily intake matching your calculated protein targets
+Mistake: Taking protein powder sporadically (3 days on, 4 days off).
+Consequence: Reduces cumulative muscle growth by 30-40% over time.
+Fix: Consistent daily intake matching your calculated protein targets.

 Product Recommendations: What to Buy

-Best Whey Protein Isolate (Top Pick)
+Best Whey Protein Isolate (Top Pick Overall)

 Look For: